I’m in love with Evernote.

-(Open the picture in a new tab if you’d like to read it, but I just completely re-outlined the first scene in my macro edit, so what you’re reading won’t stay; but that’s my writing style.)
+(Click on the picture if you’d like to read it!
+I just completely re-outlined the first scene in my macro edit, so what you’re reading won’t stay, but that’s a taste of my fiction writing style.)

-I finished writing my first novel in Evernote, but now, I write my chapters in Word so I can see my word count and have a backup of everything.
+I finished writing the rest my first novel’s first draft in Evernote, but now, I write my drafts in Word so I can see my word count and have a backup of everything.

 After I save a chapter in Word, I copy it over to Evernote, where the organization and layout is the best.